flutter/website/src/cookbook/effects/shimmer-loading.md

 ```

 Your UI now renders itself differently depending on
-whether it’s loading or loaded.
+whether it's loading or loaded.
 By temporarily commenting out the image URLs,
 you can see the two ways your UI renders.